CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-06-Parallel-computing-Julia-hidden.md

 M = Matrix{Float64}[rand(800, 800), rand(600, 600), rand(800, 800), rand(600, 600)];
 ```

 It is clear that if we had two processes, it would not make any sense that one of them compute the Single Value Decomposition for the two big matrices ($800 \times 800$), and the other one for the two small ones.
-To see how to overcome this problem, let's discuss the following "easy" implementation of a parallel `map` function that will also serve us to introduce new functions to work with parallel computing.
+To see how to overcome this problem, let's discuss the following "easy" implementation of a parallel `map` function that will also serve us to introduce new functions employed in parallel computing.

 ```julia
 # The arguments are: 1) a function 'f' and 2) a list with the input.